kdvolder/jsoo_tut/README.md

 Running in a Browser and using Dom
 ==================================

-Now that we have some 'scaffold' to build things, let's start following along the lines of the tutorial from here: https://hackmd.io/@Swerve/HyhrqnFeF
+Now that we have some 'scaffold' to build things, let's start actually making this into a 'browser/html/js app'.

-However instead of using the `Graphics` library to draw on a canvas in the browser, we'll instead try to use simple html dom elements to create a similar basic ui.

 First, we'll need a html file that can be loaded in a browser and loads our 'js' file.
 It doesn't really matter what we call this file or where we put it now, so let's